 How does a Carburetor work?

-If the floating device goes down pass a preset, it pulls a tiny inlet which draws fuel from the tanks, so the carburetor does not run out of fuel.
+If the floating device goes down past a preset, it pulls a tiny inlet which draws fuel from the tanks, so the carburetor does not run out of fuel.
+This understanding is crucial for those considering aviation lessons or aspiring to earn any type of pilot certification.

 How is fuel drawn into the Venturi of a carburetor?
 The fuel is drawn into the carburetor by the vacuum created on the downstroke of the piston.
-As air accelerates through the Venturi, it creates a low pressure area and velocity of the intake air increases.
+As air accelerates through the Venturi, it creates a low-pressure area, and the velocity of the intake air increases.
 This rapid acceleration causes the air and fuel to mix and vaporize.
+Such knowledge is fundamental for students at flight schools or those enrolled in aviation programs.

 Accelerator Pump

-Pumping the throttle 3 times prior to starting, a common practice in carbureted engines, aids in starting because we are squirting gas right into the induction system with the accelerator pump.
+Pumping the throttle three times prior to starting, a common practice in carbureted engines, aids in starting because we are squirting gas right into the induction system with the accelerator pump.
+This technique is often covered in aircraft certification training at aviation programs.

 Carb Ice

-Why do we select Carb Heat On whenever we leave the green arc?
-Because the throttle valve is close to a point in which the velocity of the mixture is increased but with this, the temperature is decreased (Bernoulli's principle).
-Depending on ambient temperature, and relative humidity, there is an opportunity for carburetor ice to form (reference chart below).
-Some aircraft like the Cessna 182 have a Carburetor Air Temperature Gauge that allows monitoring of carburetor temperature and gives pilot the option to us partial carb heat resulting in less power loss.
+Why do we select carb heat on whenever we leave the green arc?
+Because the throttle valve is close to a point in which the velocity of the mixture is increased, but with this, the temperature is decreased (Bernoulli's principle).
+Depending on ambient temperature and relative humidity, there is an opportunity for carburetor ice to form (reference chart below).
+Some aircraft, like the Cessna 182, have a Carburetor Air Temperature Gauge that allows monitoring of carburetor temperature and gives the pilot the option to use partial carb heat, resulting in less power loss.

 Below is a great video on showing a transparent carburetor in action!